MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 ### Define model preferences

 1. Set a **Prediction time period** to define how far into the future you want to predict the CLV.
    By default, the unit is set as months.
-You can change it to years and set the numbers accordingly.
+You can change it to years to look further in the future.

    > [!TIP]
    > To accurately predict CLV for the time period you set, you need a comparable period of historical data.
 For example, if you want to predict for the next 12 months, it is recommended that you have at least 18 – 24 months of historical data.

-1. Specify what **Active customers** means for your business.
-Set the time frame in which a customer must have had at least one transatction to be considered active.
+1. Specify what **Active customers** mean for your business.
+Set the time frame in which a customer must have had at least one transaction to be considered active.
 The model will only predict CLV for active customers.
    - **Let model calculate purchase interval (recommended)**: The model analyzes your data and determines a time period based on historical purchases.
    - **Set interval manually**: If you have a specific business definition of an active customer, choose this option and set the time period accordingly.

 1. Define percentile of **High-value customer** to enable the model to provide results that fit your business definition.
     - **Model calculation (recommended)**: The model analyzes your data and determines what a high value customer might be for your business based on your customers’ transaction history.
-The model uses a heuristic rule (inspired by the the 80/20 rule or pareto principle) to find the proportion of high-value customers.
+The model uses a heuristic rule (inspired by the 80/20 rule or pareto principle) to find the proportion of high-value customers.
 The percentage of customers that contributed to 80% cumulative revenue for your business in the historical period are considered high-value customers.
 Typically, less than 30-40% customers contribute to 80% cumulative revenue.
 However, this number might vary depending on your business and industry.
     - **Percent of top active customers**: Define high-value customers for your business as a percentile of top active paying customers.
 For example, you can use this option to define high-value customers as top 20% of future paying customers.
     - **Dollar amount**:  Set a monetary amount that a customer will spend at least in the projected time period.

-    If your business defines high value customers in a different way, [please reach out to us as we would love to know](https://go.microsoft.com/fwlink/?linkid=2074172).
+    If your business defines high value customers in a different way, [let us know as we would love to hear](https://go.microsoft.com/fwlink/?linkid=2074172).

 1. Select **Next** to proceed to the next step.

 ### Add required data

-1. In the **Requried data** step, select **Add data** for **Customer transaction history** and choose the entity that provides the transaction history information as described in the [prerequisites](#prerequisites).
+1. In the **Required data** step, select **Add data** for **Customer transaction history** and choose the entity that provides the transaction history information as described in the [prerequisites](#prerequisites).

 1. Map the semantic fields to attributes within your purchase history entity and select **Next**.